 Do Your Homework

 Before you head out, take a minute to check the official website.
-They'll have the most up-to-date info on opening times and how much tickets cost.
+They'll have the most up-to-date info on opening times and how much the tickets cost.
 And these days, it’s especially important to check for any requirements related to health and safety.
 Nothing is worse than showing up and finding out you need a reservation.

 By keeping these simple tips in mind, you can make your trip to the zoo or aquarium a fun, educational, and awesome one!